lucasr/smoothie/README.md

 Here's a list of pending stuff on the library:

-* Implement a reference engine with async image loading based on Android-BitmapCache.
 * Proper prefetch support with a custom priority queue on ItemLoader's executor service.